agungss/notepadClone/README.md

 # notepadClone
 Notepad clone.
 I made this to use notepad in my mac.
 Also I like coding C in notepad, clean, without any noise/syntax highlighting
+Sometimes, I code Java too in notepad.
+It is kind of better memorization of the method, etc.

 # Compilation
 1. git clone https://github.com/agungss/notepadClone.git